billynewport/datasurface/docs/yellow_dp/MVP_DataTransformers.md

 # MVP for DataTransformers in YellowDataPlatform

 Time to get DataTransformers working in YellowDataPlatform.
 A DataTransformer is code which executes against a Workspace and produces an output which is then ingested in a new Datastore.
 For example, we could make a DataTransformer which takes a customer table with PII and removes the PII producing a new Datastore containing the customer data without PII through masking for example.
+There are many examples we could use for producing derived data.

+* Changing the schema of input data.
+* Joining data with other data, materializing a view.
+* Masking data.
+* Aggregating data.
+* etc.

 Everytime the source customer data changes, we run the DataTransformer and ingest the changes to the output Datastore.
 The code for the DataTransformer will be packaged in a docker container and run in a job pod.
 The job pod should be called when any of the datasets on the Workspace change or ingest another batch.
+Indeed, a version of a DataTransformer could be a materializing view which refreshes on a timer.
+Thats a viable alternative to coding one in python or Spark and one what DataSurface will support.
+However, materialized views only produce a single view/dataset as output so it's a question of supporting both approaches.

+The DataTransformer code is packaged by its owner in its own GitHub repository.
+They would have a normal test cycle around this before releasing a new version.
+The Ecosystem model is also versioned.
+A DataTransformer in the model will reference a specific version of the code.
+The output Datastore and associated datasets/schemas are also versioned together with the DataTransformer code in the model.
+When the DataTransformer owner adds a DataTransformer then they need to define the Workspace/DSG, the DataTransformer and the output Datastore as one commit really.

 Some points to consider.
 The customer data transformer code runs in a managed environment whose maintenance and code levels are controlled centrally.
 It's important that no platform code (or as little as possible) is present in the customer managed code/artifacts.
 This is essential as customer data transformer release cycles will not align with the platform release cycles and holding up a platform release is not acceptable.
 The platform must also ensure that customer data transformer code is run securely and that the code is not able to access any other data in the system.
 The platform must also ensure that the code once working, stays working after platform updates.